 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 The average journey time by train between Salamanca and Madrid Chamartín is 3 hours and 24 minutes, with around 9 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Salamanca to Madrid Chamartín is 1 hour and 40 minutes.

 Yes, it is possible to travel from Salamanca to Madrid Chamartín without having to change trains.
-There are 1 direct train from Salamanca to Madrid Chamartín.
+There are 3 direct trains from Salamanca to Madrid Chamartín each day.
 Though there may be fewer direct services available depending on your exact departure date.